Choosing The Right E-Liquid Flavour

 Is it okay to mix e-liquid?

 Mixing e-liquid is completely fine and you’ll find a lot of people mix flavours all the time.
-If mixing e-liquids, we recommend to use the same PG/VG ratio and nicotine strength, although this is not essential.
-We don’t recommend mixing more than two flavours together, as we have found this can cause a ‘muted’ flavour and flavours become undistinguishable.
+If mixing e-liquids, we recommend using the same PG/VG ratio and nicotine strength, although this is not essential.
+We don’t recommend mixing more than two flavours together, as we have found this can cause a ‘muted’ flavour and flavours to become indistinguishable.